Guarantors

 Don't have a guarantor?

-If you're not accepted by the University's scheme, there are services that can act as guarantor for a fee.
+There are services that can act as guarantor for a fee.
 Some guarantor services are: